mharsh15/nttHotelReservation/README.md

     :adds an reservation to a particular guest and updates summary database
 - /reservation/:id
     (POST)
     :updates reservation status to false and updates summary database

+- /reservation/search?from=<yyyy-dd-mm>&&to=<yyyy-mm-dd>
+    (GET)
+    :finds all reservation in given date range, whether reservation is cancelled or completed or booked for future

 ### IDS for summary for testing
 - NTT Reservation: 634bda2e7554f49500745a11